Poison Ivy Rash On Children: Symptoms And Treatment

 Children often tend to scratch their rashes; therefore, you may cover their blisters at night to prevent them from scratching and getting infections (10).

-3. Can you use Caladryl on children?
+3. Can I use Caladryl on children?

 No, you should not use Caladryl lotion for children as it gets absorbed through their skin.
 It is ideal to use calamine lotion (10).